Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Contents

 which are defined as the kernels of the morphisms $q_i,$ $i \in \N$.
 We shall show that, \emph{if, for some $\epsilon \in \R^\ast_+,$ the summability condition

 is satisfied, the invariant $\lhot(\varprojlim_i \Eb_i)$} (defined by (\ref{lhotintro})) \emph{is finite and is given as the limit:}

-The proofs of this finiteness and of the equality (\ref{limintro}) involve measure theoretic arguments on the Polish space defined by $\varprojlim_i E_i$ equipped with the pro-discrete topology, concerning the convergence properties of the sequence of Banaszczyk's measures Various facts concerning measure theory on Polish spaces constructed as projective limits of countable systems of countable discrete sets are presented in Appendix \ref{measurespro} in a form suited to the derivation of the results in section \ref{SectionSum}.
+The proofs of this finiteness and of the equality (\ref{limintro}) involve measure theoretic arguments on the Polish space defined by $\varprojlim_i E_i$ equipped with the pro-discrete topology, concerning the convergence properties of the sequence of Banaszczyk's measures Various facts concerning measure theory on Polish spaces constructed as projective limits of countable systems of countable discrete sets are presented in Appendix \ref{measurespro} in a form suited to the derivation of the results in Chapter \ref{SectionSum}.

-Our results allow us to define natural classes of pro-hermitian vector bundles over an arithmetic curve $\Spec \OK$ with finite and well-behaved $\theta$-invariants: the \emph{strongly summable} and the $\emph{$\theta$-finite}$ pro-hermitian vector bundles.
+Our results allow us to define natural classes of pro-Hermitian vector bundles over an arithmetic curve $\Spec \OK$ with finite and well-behaved $\theta$-invariants: the \emph{strongly summable} and the $\emph{$\theta$-finite}$ pro-Hermitian vector bundles.

-Finally, in section \ref{subaddinfinite}, we investigate short exact sequences of pro-hermitian vector bundles and we extend the subadditivity properties of $\hot$ to this infinite dimensional setting, and give some applications to strongly summable and $\theta$-finite pro-hermitian vector bundles.
+In Chapter \ref{subaddinfinite}, we investigate short exact sequences of pro-Hermitian vector bundles.
+We extend the subadditivity properties of $\hot$ to this infinite dimensional setting, and give some applications to strongly summable and $\theta$-finite pro-Hermitian vector bundles.
+We also show, equipped with the class of these short exact sequences, the additive category $\proVectOK$ of pro-Hermitian vector bundles over $\Spec \OK$ becomes an exact category, in the sense of Quillen.

+In Chapter \ref{geoman}, we discuss the counterparts of the main results of this monograph over function fields in one variable.
+In this simpler framework, most of the arguments previously used to investigate pro-Hermitian vector bundles over arithmetic curves --- notably the ones involving some measure theory --- become drastically simpler.
+Hopefully, this should shed some light on the basic principles that underly the proofs in the previous chapters, and provide some additional motivation for our earlier constructions.

+As already indicated, Chapter \ref{Epi} is devoted to an application to Diophantine geometry of the formalism of pro-Hermitian vector bundles over arithmetic curves and of their $\theta$-invariants developed so far.
+This final chapter is of a rather different nature than the previous ones.
+It is indeed longer, and has been conceived for a geometrically-minded reader with some interest in the diverse aspects of the analogy between number fields and function fields.
+As such, it should be of a broader appeal.

+Chapter \ref{Epi} is readable with only some superficial knowledge of Chapter \ref{thetaone} and Chapters \ref{CpCtc} to \ref{SectionSum}.
+Its introductory section (Section \ref{EpiIntro}) should be accessible at this stage, and we advise the readers willing to get an idea of the possible application of the formalism developed in this monograph to read this section before proceeding further.

+These chapters are completed by six appendices (Appendices \ref{Append:LD} to \ref{ApJohn}), that can be read independently, and are devoted to diverse (more or less) classical results used in this monograph for which we could not locate in the literature references exactly suited to our needs.\footnote{In these Appendices, only the extended version of Cram\'er's theorem, in relation to the thermodynamic formalism, in Appendix \ref{Append:LD} and the vanishing criterion for sections of line bundles on compact K\"ahler manifolds in Proposition \ref{holbmultK} in Appendix \ref{ApUpBd} might claim to some originality.}

+The strict logical dependencies between the chapters and the appendices are indicated in the ``Leitfaden" below.